 The other side of Baitul Mukarram.
 89% of Bangladesh’s population is Muslim

-Two Muslim dudes we met at the mosque.
-The guy on the right was cool as fuck but the little guy was an asshole who demanded cash from us for our visit.
+Two dudes we met at the mosque.
+The guy on the right was cool but the little guy was an asshole who demanded cash from us for our visit.

-Tryin’ to throw down some “West Sidddddde” shit with Nabeel ‘n’ the cool Muslim dude but I neglected to tuck my thumb in so it looks kinda gay – beginner’s mistake.
+Tryin’ to throw down some 2pac “West Sidddddde” shit with Nabeel ‘n’ the cooler of the two Muslim dudes but I neglected to tuck my thumb n it just looks ridiculous.
+I’m such a fuckin’ noob

 While some folks ride shitty old double-deckers around…